 The decibel level of bumper plates being dropped can also be mitigated further by the use of rubber matting such as horse stall mats which we often recommend.

-Have you ever dropped a 45 LB iron plate on your foot?
+Have you ever dropped a 45-pound iron plate on your foot?
 I have, and a majority of the time it leads to broken bones.
 But, more common than broken bones are cracked concrete, a disturbed foundation, and damaged barbells.
-Bumper plates compress when dropped, therefore taking some of the blow, and damage was done to whatever they are hitting.
+Bumper plates compress when dropped, therefore taking some of the blow, and damage is done to whatever they are hitting.
 If they land on you, they won’t hurt nearly as much as steel.

 Most importantly, outside of your safety, of course, is the fact that bumper plates won’t hurt the foundation of your much more expensive home.
 If you’re going to lift at home, then you should have bumpers.

-Thanks to the more quiet and safe nature of rubber in comparison to its older brother iron, bumper plates allow a greater workout versatility.
+Thanks to the quieter and safer nature of rubber in comparison to its older brother, iron, bumper plates allow for greater workout versatility.
 With metal plates, you can’t drop the weight from overhead unless you don’t mind breaking things.
 You also shouldn’t drop them from hip height, although many do.

 On the other hand, bumper plates can be dropped from just about any height without fear.
 This means suddenly you can overhead press, clean and jerk, snatch, deadlift, and other barbell exercises and movements without worrying about dropping the bar.
 This is a significant benefit for home gym owners where space is limited.